PDM4AR/exercises/docs/08-driving_games.md

 You can find a precise definition of the performance criteria in `exercises_def/ex08/perf_metrics.py`.
 In particular the `reduce_to_score` method defines how the performance metrics are reduced to a single score.

+The **test cases** on the server differ to the ones provided only by the config file.
+This implies, for instance, that the map topology is fixed.

 ## Run the exercise
 Update your repository running `make update` (refer to [Hello World](01-helloworld.md) for more instructions).